All posts

 How Rebind is different

-Every input event from your physical devices is processed by the Rebind scripting engine — running Luau (a typed, fast variant of Lua) on top of a Rust-backed SDK — at up to 8,000 times per second.
-The processed output is sent through the Teensy as standard USB HID input.
-Your operating system sees a generic USB keyboard and mouse.
-Your actual peripherals are invisible to software.
+Every input event runs through the Rebind engine — Luau (a typed, fast variant of Lua) on a Rust-backed SDK — at up to 8,000 times per second, within a 125-microsecond budget.
+The engine reads your devices' raw input and the processed result leaves the Rebind device as standard USB HID.
+Your computer never sees your raw input — only a standard USB keyboard and mouse, vendor-agnostic, with no host-side driver for your physical peripherals.

 The practical consequences: